Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 for the loss of Brown by smothering orchestration on almost

 everything, and including more guitar.
-Whatever the drawbacks
+Whatever this approach's drawbacks, Too has some good material, such as

 The orchestrated numbers are frustrating with some decent songs